everysum1/week2/ExerciseThree/theBookStore.md

 	(iv) Inspect the cart to make sure the book was deleted.

-3. Create a method, clearCart, and put it on your testUser object.
+3. Create a method, clearCart, and put it on your testUser object (Susan).

 	(i) clearCart prompts the user as to whether they're SURE they want to clear their cart.